ProfessorJames/quizpro/DOCS.md

 # Testing

+Testing was essential to ensure the website functions correctly and meets the desired user experience.
+The following testing was conducted throughout the development of the website:

+2. Content

+- Text Content: Reviewed all text content for accuracy, grammar, and spelling.

+- Icons: Ensured that icons correctly and display as intended.

+3. Functionality

+-
+-

+4. Responsive Design

+- Mobile Devices: Tested the website on various mobile devices (e.g., Iphone SE, smartphones and tablets) to ensure that it is responsive and adapts well to different screen sizes.

+- Desktop: Tested the website on large screen sizes to ensure that it is responsive and adapts well to different screen sizes.

+- Browser Compatibility: Verified that the website functions correctly on different web browsers (Chrome, Edge & Firefox) to ensure cross-browser compatibility.

 ## Bugs

 1. Category list of options - when dynamically generating the dropdown list of category options these were too long and going off the page.

 TODO.
 FIX

 2. Questions and Answers not displaying some characters correctly, such as commas' and appostrophes.

 TODO.
 FIX.

 3. When a user submits an question the getSelectedAnswer function is not correctly returning the text of the answer to be used for comparison.
 This is causing a correctly selected answer to be marked as incorrect. alos correct counter doesn't increment.

 TODO.
 FIX.